314a/rr-r-publication/README.md

 ![RSTudio knit menu](img/RStudio-knit.png)

+## Part 4: Edit a simple RMarkdown file

-**3. Edit Markdown elements**: Now lets edit the RMarkdown file.
+**1. Edit Markdown elements**: Now lets edit the RMarkdown file.
 Include the following snippet with new Markdown elements -- a list, a table and an image -- below the first paragraph (Line 10) of your document and knit the document again.

     **List:**